Frank G. Farrington: Gubernatorial primary

 In 1924, Farrington sought the Republican nomination for Governor.
 He initially won the June primary by 320 votes.
 During the recount, Governor Baxter declared that fraud had taken place in Portland's fourth ward, which was primarily composed of Irish-American voters opposed to the Ku Klux Klan-backed opponent of Farrington, Ralph O. Brewster.
 In early August, his opponent, State Senator Ralph Owen Brewster, was named the nominee by a margin of just 581 votes.

 Post electoral political career

 Farrington was active in Augusta affairs after leaving public office in 1924.
 He sought to build a YMCA in the city and was a trustee of the Lithgow Public Library.
 He was appointed as an Associated Justice of the Maine Supreme Judicial Court by his former primary opponent Ralph Brewster on November 16, 1928 and served in that role until his death.
-Ill since 1928, Farrington died on September 3, 1933, eight days before his 61st birthday.
+Ill since 1928, Farrington died on September 3, 1933, at age 60.